russki/fujime/README.md

 - `email_password`: password for the email username
 - `smtp_server`: smtp server that will be used to send emails
   - defaulted to Gmail.
 Can be any other mail server that supports TLS
+- `loglevel`: log level you want the script to run as.
+If not set, defaults to INFO
+  - if set to debug, it will print every `check_every_seconds` the status of items
+- `logfile`: if you also want to write the log to a file

 ## Running it in virtualenv